 Image 3: Screener Alert on any Screener

-Screeners help investors choose stocks based on specific kinds of parameters with good DVM scores for investment.
-Pre-built DVM Screeners with strong returns are here and here.
+Live Stock Screeners help investors choose stocks based on specific kinds of parameters with good DVM scores for investment.
+Pre-built DVM Stock screeners with strong returns are here and here.
 Here is a stepwise process to create your own DVM Screener:

 You can scroll through the parameter list or write the parameter you want in the ‘Write Query’ box, to see suggestions as a drop down.